min2ha/ukwa-site/content/target/70452/index.en.md

   "subject": "Brexit"
 }

-# Independent: Does Jeremy Corbyn really want to find himself on the same side as a resurgent Nigel Farage?

 Argues that opinion within the Labour Party is shifting in favour of a second referendum on Brexit.
 Several shadow cabinet members believe the party will back one if, as looks increasingly likely, parliament rejects May’s deal and blocks a no-deal exit next March.
 One told me: “A referendum may be the only way out of this mess.”